sushant1184/100-days-of-code/log.md

 GoMakeThings

 Thoughts: Yesterday on 1st September skipped a day due to procrastination.
 Need to make sure to maintain the consistency and avoid the laziness.

+Day 6: 3 Spetember 2020

+Today's Progress: Completed the browser storage course in GoMakeThings.
+Started working on the small localstorage project.

+Thoughts: Coded for almost one hour (57 mins).